 - A global analysis publication paper has been published on that tumor type or sample set; or

-- 22 months upon all samples received at data production site; or
+- 22 months (embargo period) upon all samples received at data production site; or

 - The author or presenter receives specific approval from the CPTAC Steering Committee.